Wilson leads No. 12 BYU past Texas State 52-14 - WHIZ News

 McBride completed all five of his passes on Texas State’s opening drive, culminating in a wide-open 19-yard touchdown throw to Marcell Barbee, to briefly put the Bobcats ahead 7-0.

 Wilson matched that efficiency on BYU’s opening drive, completing all five of his passes and tacking on a pair of quarterback runs.
-The second one, a 10-yard sprint, helped set up a 4-yard scoring run by Lopini Katoa that tied it at 7.
+The second one, a 10-yard sprint, helped set up a 4-yard scoring run by Lopini Katoa that tied it 7-all.

 Once Wilson warmed up, he and the rest of the BYU offense did not cool back down.
 Wilson put the Cougars ahead for good with a 33-yard touchdown pass down the sideline to Keanu Hill to cap BYU’s second drive.
 The Cougars scored touchdowns on each of their first four drives to open a 28-7 lead.